ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### AlphaGo Zero innovations

-1. learns using only self play
+Learns using only self play
 - no learning from human expert games
 - no feature engineering
 - learn purely from board positions

-2. single neural network
+Single neural network
 - combine the policy & value networks

-3. MCTS only during acting (not during learning)
+MCTS only during acting (not during learning)

-4. Use of residual networks developed for machine vision
+Use of residual networks developed for machine vision

 ---
 ### AlphaGo Zero acting & learning